microsoft/TouchDevelop/README.md

 All the docs are available online at [https://www.touchdevelop.com/docs](https://www.touchdevelop.com/docs).

-The docs are authored as TouchDevelop scripts in TouchDevelop itself.
-You can fork them and send pull requests from TouchDevelop itself to update them.
+The docs are authored as Touch Develop scripts in Touch Develop itself.
+You can fork them and send pull requests from Touch Develop itself to update them.
 You can update the local cache of documents by running this command:

     jake update-docs